-With a Pay As You Go bundle, you convert your credit into a one-month allowance of calls, texts and mobile internet.
+With a Pay As You Go bundle, you convert your credit into a one-month allowance of calls, texts and mobile data.
 We compare the UK’s best value Pay As You Go bundles.

 In the UK, we’re spoilt for choice when it comes to Pay As You Go deals.
 With more than 70 Pay As You Go bundles across 12 different mobile networks, the strongest Pay As You Go deals can now rival those found on a Pay Monthly contract.

 To get the best value from your Pay As You Go tariff, you’ll normally need to convert your credit into a 30-day bundle.

 Buying a bundle is a little bit like paying for your airtime in bulk.
-Rather than paying on a per-minute, per-text and per-megabyte basis, you just buy a 30-day bundle to cover all of your usage.
+Rather than paying on a per-minute, per-text and per-megabyte basis, you just buy a 30-day bundle which covers all of your usage.
 If you’re a regular mobile user, this should save you money compared to traditional Pay As You Go.
-You’ll also keep full control over how much you spend, with no need to sign any contracts or to undergo a credit check.
+You’ll also retain full control over how much you spend, with no need to sign any contracts or to undergo a credit check.

 In the UK, there’s a wide range of Pay As You Go bundles available to choose from.
 In this article, we’ll compare the best value Pay As You Go bundles currently available on the market.

 PAYG Bundles: How Do They Work?

-When choosing a Pay As You Go tariff, it’s important to know the difference between the two methods of paying for your airtime:
+When choosing a Pay As You Go tariff, it’s important to know the difference between the two ways of paying for your airtime:

 |Pay As You Go Bundles||Traditional Pay As You Go|